martinklepsch/custom-comparator-set/README.md

 # Custom Comparator Sets in Clojure

-A Clojure/Script library for custom comparator sets.
+A custom Clojure/Script type for custom comparator sets.

 ### Rationale